The official blog of the Lung Institute.

 We, at the Lung Institute, are in a situation where it is just a matter of time until the word spreads and more physicians hear about what we are accomplishing.
 Many lung disease patients are going untreated because physicians are not aware of us.
 I understand that physicians are not going to recommend something they are not educated about.
 And, I understand they are busy and just handling their day-to-day workload.

-With that being said, I hope the word about our treatments gets out.
+With that being said, I hope the word about our therapy gets out.
 We have a tremendous impact on these patients, and we are a part of something monumental.